camjasaez/MCBot/README.md

 _MC bot is a minimalist bot for Discord_

+## Before to use

+- You need to add local variables with "DISCORD_BOT_TOKEN" to value of your bot token.

 ## How to use

 - Select a text channel and type !!auth or !!a for autorizate the bot to execute all commands there